 Be patient, go slow and do not tailgate!
 More About Chains

 Mountain Transit – It’s Cheap and Easy to Use

 Once in Big Bear, reduce traffic and your stress level by hopping on a Mountain Transit bus.
 Lots of routes and bus stops.
 Plan Your Trip.

 By all means, don’t drink and drive, or fire up a doobie and drive.
 Instead, take Dial a Ride.

 Our winters require special attention to the weather and road conditions.

-Avoid the Boulevard traffic – Use Mountain Transit Bus.
-Shuttles, Trolley:
+Avoid Big Bear Boulevard traffic – Use Mountain Transit Bus.
+Shuttles, Trolley and Dial a Ride